pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

-**[The Problem with Calling Bitcoin a "Ponzi Scheme"][3]** by [Preston Byrne][4], which goes pretty into detail about how cryptocurrencies manage to capture the working parts of both Pyramid and Ponzi schemes while reducing their weaknesses to getting caught in the way we tend to frame these issues.
+**[The Problem with Calling Bitcoin a "Ponzi Scheme"][3]** by [Preston Byrne][4], which goes pretty into detail about how cryptocurrencies manage to capture the working parts of both Pyramid and Ponzi schemes while reducing their weaknesses to getting caught and ferreted out.

 Summer Hale has **[an essay that touches on Federated vs. Distributed vs.
 Centralized][10]** very intelligently from the perspective of risk and